will123195/oreo/README.md

 # Features

-- Zero configuration -- auto-detects columns, primary keys and foreign keys
+- Auto-detects tables, columns, primary keys and foreign keys
 - Saves multi-table nested objects with an atomic transaction
 - Detects primary and read-only hosts
 - Use callbacks or plug in your own Promise library